Hughp135/hughp135.github.io/README.md

 ## `Real-time Game Streaming App`

 A web and desktop app that allows users to live-stream video and take control of their home computer from any device over the internet or local network.
-A desktop app (built in Electron) captures the display of the computer and uses WebRTC and WebSocket technology to stream data bi-directionally with as little as 20ms of latency to deliver a smooth gaming experience.
+A desktop app (built in Electron) captures the display of the computer and uses WebRTC and WebSocket technology to stream video and input data bi-directionally with as little as 20ms of latency to deliver a smooth gaming experience.